 The power of local search is undeniable.
 In fact, nearly half of all Google searches are looking for local information.
 For medical providers, this surfaces the inevitable need to appear to searchers with accurate, up-to-date listings and business profiles.
 For providers that work in multiple locations on different days and hours of the week, this can become a challenge to manage and effectively maintain multiple business profiles.
 If these providers are unable to appear in different geographic areas and accurately showcase when they are at each physical location, they run the risk of losing potential customers to another provider.

 Additionally, if the provider’s multiple locations show the same hours, they run the high risk of Google marking these listings as duplicates and being removed from local search results.
-Each location where a provider practices must have a unique address and phone number.
-They also must display accurate hours at the specified location and have no overlap with other locations.
+Each physical location where a provider practices must have a unique business address and phone number.
+They also must display accurate business hours at the specified location and have no overlap with other locations.

 - Provider one – 4 listings